 Mathematician Professor Patrick James Mangheni, was the CEO of the Research and Education Network for Uganda, and previously was Dean of Research and Postgraduate Studies at Uganda Christian University.
 His Vice Chair is Miss Gertrude Kayaga Mulindwa, Director of the National Library of Uganda.

-Professor Michel Lejeune, Strategic Advisor Finance and Administration has lived and worked in Uganda for more than 40 years.
-Prof. Lejeune, as one of the original promoters of VUU is also Chairman of the Board of Trustees.
+Vice-Chancellor, Michel Lejeune, has lived and worked in Uganda for more than 40 years.
+Prof. Lejeune, as one of the original promoters of VUU was formerly Chairman of the Board of Trustees.
 Previously he was founding Vice-Chancellor of Uganda Martyrs University, where he managed to transform a dilapidated Teacher Training College at Nkozi into one of the best privately-run universities in Uganda today.

 Previously he taught at various Ugandan institutions, including Makerere University, where in 1979 he set up an Institute of Medical Ethics and Law, which has now, unfortunately, disappeared from the academic radar.
 Prof. Lejeune returned to Europe in 1982 and taught at Dundee University, Louvain-la Neuve University, and Fribourg University in Switzerland before returning to Uganda in 1993 to set up UMU.